Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Results

-For the hydrodynamic model with parameter set (a), the largest value of the quadrupole deformation $\beta_2$ gives the best agreement for $v_2$ with a reduced $\chi^2 \approx 0.99$, compared to values from 4.6 to 8.5 for the other sets.
-Set (d), having the same $\beta_2$ as set (a) but a larger value for the nuclear skin depth $a_0$, fits slightly better than sets (b) or (c) for the 0---10\% most central events ($\chi^2 \approx 4.6$, as opposed to values of about 8.5 and 5.0 for sets (b) and (c), respectively).
-For $v_3$, set (a) also fits best ($\chi^2 \approx 1.7$, compared to $\chi^2 > 4$ for the others) for the 20--70\% centrality region, but is comparable or even slightly worse in other centrality regions.
+For the hydrodynamic model with parameter set (a), the largest value of the quadrupole deformation $\beta_2$ gives the best agreement for $v_2$ with a reduced $\chi^2/NDF \approx 0.99$, compared to values from 4.6 to 8.5 for the other sets.
+Set (d), having the same $\beta_2$ as set (a) but a larger value for the nuclear skin depth $a_0$, describes the data slightly better than sets (b) or (c) for the 0---10\% most central events ($\chi^2/NDF \approx 4.6$, as opposed to values of about 8.5 and 5.0 for sets (b) and (c), respectively).
+For $v_3$, set (a) also fits best ($\chi^2/NDF \approx 1.7$, compared to $\chi^2/NDF > 4$ for the others) for the 20--70\% centrality region, but is comparable or even slightly worse in other centrality regions.
+In the case of $v_{4}$, all 4 sets give comparable predictions for the 0--20\% centrality region, but set (a) performs best in the 20--70\% centrality region ($\chi^2/NDF \approx 6.8$ overall, compared to $\chi^2/NDF > 20$ for the others).

-The \textsc{TRENTo-IC} model gives a poor description of $v_{2}$ for peripheral events (beyond about 35--40\% centrality) and fails to match $v_{3}$ overall (except for extremely central collisions).
-Both discrepancies are likely due to viscous damping effects, which are stronger in the smaller \XeXe system~\cite{Giacalone:2017dud}.
+The \textsc{TRENTo-IC} model gives a poor description of $v_{2}$ for peripheral events (beyond about 35--40\% centrality) and fails to match $v_{3}$ and $v_{4}$ overall (except for extremely central collisions).
+These discrepancies are likely due to viscous damping effects, which are stronger in the smaller \XeXe system~\cite{Giacalone:2017dud}.
 However, for $v_{2}$ in the 0--20\% centrality region, which is more sensitive to deformation, the predictions using the deformed \Xe (a) parameters show better agreement with the data.
 In fact, this agreement is comparable to that for the hydrodynamic model using the same \Xe parameter set.